thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 From there, you could plot the t‑SNE dimensions in a similar fashion to the PCA and UMAP examples.

 Both UMAP and t‑SNE provide powerful alternatives to PCA when your data’s structure is non-linear.
 They can help uncover hidden patterns and clusters by focusing on preserving local relationships—UMAP while maintaining a sense of global structure, and t‑SNE by emphasizing the neighborhood structure of the data.

+## exercises {-}

+- Based on the chemical measurements in the beer components dataset, which is more similar to hops, hop oil or hop extract?
+Note that, for simplicity, you may wish to ignore the columns "analyte_odor" and "analyte_class" in your analysis.

+- What are the top two markers for red versus white wine in the wine_quality dataset?
+Note that you may need to assign each bottle a unique ID as follows: `wine_quality <- select(mutate(wine_quality, ID = seq(1,6497,1)), ID, everything())`.

 ## {-}